LLNL/UnifyFS/docs/assumptions.rst

-        or by supplying the client.write_sync configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: use of the client.write_sync mode can significantly slow down write performance.).
+        or by supplying the client.write_sync configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: use of the client.write_sync mode can significantly slow down write performance).
 In this case, inter-process synchronization is still required for applications that perform conflicting updates to files.

 During a write phase, a process can deviate from the bulk synchronous